-As discussed earlier in the section entitled "Our Process: From Strategy to Compensation-Related Metrics", the Committee, using the Company's strategic plan, SEF and AOP as a basis, sets performance metrics and associated targets for our named executive officers.
+The Committee, using the input from investors and the Company's strategic plan, SEF and AOP as a basis, selects and sets performance metrics and associated targets for our NEOs.
 These performance metrics typically are separated into two categories: financial metrics and strategy execution KPIs.

-For fiscal year 2016, the Committee selected the following financial performance metrics:
+For fiscal year 2019, the Committee selected the following financial performance metrics: